aalvinlin/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Inside the while loop, nothing else is being done other than determine the stopping condition, which involves constant time operations.

-Therefore the runtime as a whole is O(1).
+Therefore the runtime as a whole is O(n).

 b)